JetBrains/amper/docs/src/tutorial.md

     enabled: true
 ```

-> [!NOTE]
+!!! note

-> The `$compose.*` dependencies are declared with a special reference syntax here.
+    The `$compose.*` dependencies are declared with a special reference syntax here.
-> These are references to the Compose toolchain library catalog, and are available because we enabled the toolchain.
+    These are references to the Compose toolchain library catalog, and are available because we enabled the toolchain.
-> Read more about library catalogs in the [documentation](Documentation.md#library-catalogs-aka-version-catalogs).
+    Read more about library catalogs in the [documentation](documentation.md#library-catalogs-aka-version-catalogs).

 We can then replace the contents of `main.kt` with the following code: